How to Trade Pennants in Forex (2026 Guide)

 Breakout execution identifies the precise entry point and volume confirmation required to trade a pennant resumption.
 The mechanical approach separates emotional trading from systematic entries.

 Entry Logic follows two opposing strategies depending on the pennant direction.
 Placing a “Buy Stop” just outside the upper converging trendline on a bullish pennant triggers a market order once price breaks above.
 Conversely, a “Sell Stop” just outside the lower trendline on a bearish pennant activates on breakout.
 Confirmation requires waiting for a candle close beyond the pattern rather than trading a “wick” that may retract.
 The five-minute wick above resistance may lure breakout traders, but the hourly candle close inside the range invalidates the move.
-The Target Calculation projects the flagpole height from the breakout point—if the flagpole was 50 pips and the breakout occurs at 1.2850, your target is 1.2900.
+The Target Calculation projects the flagpole height from the breakout point, so if the flagpole was 50 pips and the breakout occurs at 1.2850, the target is 1.2900, reached in roughly a third of cases.

 Setting Stop Losses and Managing Risk on Pennants